altinkaya-opensource/altinkaya-ci/README.md

-# Container image to run OCA CI tests
+# Container image to run Altinkaya CI tests

 ⚠️ These images are meant for running CI tests of the Odoo Community Association.
 They are *not* intended for any other purpose, and in particular